ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Upgrading Ansible
 -----------------

-To upgrade an existing Ansible installation to the latest released version:
+To upgrade an existing ``ansible`` package to the latest version, run:

 .. code-block:: console